Critical Alarm Management and Tracking Solution for Lifesciences Industries

 - Documentation of design, validation and maintenance of alarm user interface to ensure its functionality as per the requirement.

-- Proper design of alarm interface for addressing all alarms in time without any delay.
+- Proper design of alarm interface for addressing all alarms without any delay.

-- AmpleLogic Alarm Management Solution is fully compliant with US FDA 21 CFR Part 11, MHRA EU Annex 11 and other regulatory standards.
+- AmpleLogic Alarms Management Solution is fully compliant with US FDA 21 CFR Part 11, MHRA EU Annex 11 and other regulatory standards.

 Comprehensive electronic log sheet

-- AmpleLogic alarm management software has detailed log sheet which will offer you to capture information such as unit, block, equipment name, equipment code, batch no etc. along with the alarm details.
+- AmpleLogic Pharma Alarm Management Software features a detailed log sheet which will allow you to capture information such as unit, block, equipment name, equipment code, batch no etc. along with the alarm details..

 Documentation of alarm details